-So I decided that I would start developing blogs based on my BECx projects and showing exactly what I do – my redline markups on drawings + review comments during various phases of Design, as well as my scope during construction.
-In each of the following few blogs, I will try to select review comments from a different phase of Design and a different stage of Construction.
-My intent here, is to provide clarity on what a BECxA does at each stage and thereby hopefully, dispel some of the confusion in the industry.
+I decided to start developing blogs based on my BECx projects and showing exactly what I do – my redline markups on drawings plus review comments during various phases of design, as well as my scope during construction.
+In each of the following few blogs, I will try to select review comments from a different phase of design and a different stage of construction.
+My intent here, is to provide clarity on what a BECxA does at each stage and thereby, dispel some of the confusion in the industry.

 For this blog, I have selected an existing building remodel.
 This building was getting an extensive remodel including replacement of many of the existing precast façade panels and re-roofing.
 The façade panels were precast concrete with stone veneer.
 I made these review comments and drawing markups on a CD Phase set of drawings.

 - Stone veneer precast panel and stone cladding specification sections do not specify nominal stone thickness and size or specify stone testing to determine appropriate anchor spacing, location, type, etc. Recommend including this information in the specs and clarifying the stone veneer manufacturer’s scope vs. the precast panel manufacturer’s scope – i.e. who does the testing, who supplies the anchors, who drills holes for the anchors, etc.

 - Do you plan to epoxy the anchors into the stone veneer to prevent water absorption and possible damp appearance on face of stone veneer?
 Recommend checking with stone veneer manufacturer on whether this is necessary for the type of granite selected.

 - Recommend application of sealant to top and side faces of precast concrete stone panels after they are cast.
 The bottom should NOT be sealed so as to allow moisture to drain.
 This sealant should be compatible with the panel joint sealant applied after installation.